 Keep in mind that it’s easier to grow plants in large containers than small ones.
 That’s because large containers hold more soil, which stays moist longer and resists rapid temperature changes.
 Small hanging baskets are especially prone to drying out, and during hot summer weather, you may need to water them twice a day to keep the plants alive.

 Plastic and fiberglass pots and planters are lightweight, relatively inexpensive, and available in many sizes and shapes.
 Choose sturdy and somewhat flexible containers.
 Since some larger containers are heavy once they’re filled with soil, decide where they will be located and move them into position before filling and planting.
 Don’t fill pots to the top with your soil mixture — leave space for watering.
-If keeping them watered during the day is a problem, look for placing them in areas that receive morning sun but get shaded during the hottest part of the day – even if you’re growing plants for full sun.
-Afternoon shade will reduce the daily amount of moisture that the plants may need.
+If keeping them watered during the day is a problem, look for placing them in areas that receive morning sun but get shade during the hottest part of the day – even if you’re growing plants for full sun.
+Afternoon shade will help reduce the daily amount of moisture that the plants may need.

 Almost any vegetable, flower, herb, shrub, or small tree can grow successfully in a container.
 Use your imagination and combine upright and trailing plants, edibles, and flowers for pleasing and colorful effects.
 For containers that remain attractive all summer long, look for warm-weather annuals that bloom all through the season or have foliage that remains bright and attractive.
 Some deadheading of certain plants can help extend their flowering period.

 Water your container plants thoroughly.
 How often depends on many factors such as weather, plant size, and pot size.
 Don’t let the soil in containers dry out completely, as it is hard to re-wet.
 Don’t forget that wind plays an important factor in drying out containers even when the sun isn’t at its hottest.

 Since containers can be focal points in the garden, you will probably want to give them special attention to keep them looking their best.
 Remove tattered leaves and deadhead spent flowers.
 Prune back plants that get leggy or stop blooming.
-Most of all, enjoy the beautiful containers you created.
+Most of all, enjoy the beautiful containers that you have created.

 Ideas of Thrillers, Fillers and Spillers: https://youtu.be/xyaSNOTqQEc